Coverage

 What Is 5G UW?

-What is 5G?
+What is 5G UW?

-So long as your phone is equipped with 5G, you’ll be able to connect to a 5G or 5G UW tower where available.
+As long as your smartphone is equipped with 5G, you’ll be able to connect to a 5G or 5G UW tower where available.
 However, just because your phone is capable and there's a 5G or 5G UW symbol in the top corner of your screen doesn't mean you're on a 5G network.
 All it means is that you're in the vicinity of a 5G tower.
 While the carriers are required by law to display 5G availability in this way, they are not required to reveal your current connection.
 Wireless carriers are free to use their discretion to determine which cell tower to connect you to at any given time.

 How 5G Ultra Wideband Works